GargantuaM87/OpenGL-Light-Simulation/README.md

 cmake --build .
 ```
 Make sure the project is run on ./main.cpp from either the command line or whatever other method you can utilize
 **WARNING:** Everything might not build correctly.
-So it's important that you link the project to the appropiate path of glfw3 when you install it!
+So it's important that you link the project to the appropriate path of glfw3 when you install it!

 ## Screenshots
 <img width="902" height="938" alt="image" src="https://github.com/user-attachments/assets/f46fb0fa-e14e-46f5-a926-14f3f078dd90" />